What is PACE?

 PACE is about retention and student success.
 If students can be directed into academic areas in which they can do well at USM, then they probably will stay at USM.
-If students who are ill-prepared or not suited for the accounting major are permitted to languish in accounting’s demanding upper level courses, they will eventually become discouraged at their lack of academic progress and probably leave USM.
+If students who are ill-prepared or not suited for the accounting major are permitted to languish in accounting’s demanding upper-level courses, they will eventually become discouraged at their lack of academic progress and probably leave USM.
 PACE is a form of “tough love” that accounting faculty can appreciate from their own upbringing.
-Also, PACE allows the accounting faculty to increase the academic rigor in the BSBA program and better prepare our BSBA graduates for future employment or graduate school.
+Also, PACE allows the accounting faculty to increase the academic rigor of the BSBA program and better prepare our BSBA graduates for future employment or graduate school.
 Again, this outcome is focused on student success.

 Preparing for the PACE

 Students enrolling in ACC 325 will also need to self-enroll themselves in BLACKBOARD.
 Instructions can be found on this page, in the right sidebar.
 The Blackboard shell provides information about the PACE and all currently scheduled exams.
 The shell also includes podcasts on the accounting cycle and other material designed to prepare students to sit for the PACE.
 In addition, pre-semester prep classes (“boot camps”) are provided for a small fee.
 The PACE and the prep classes are given on both the Hattiesburg and the Gulf Park campuses.
 Students desiring to sign up for a PACE prep class should review the PACE Packets (available on this page, right-hand sidebar), which are updated toward latter parts of each semester.
-Students can register for the prep sessions (approximately 4 hours/day over a two day period), and for the PACE through their Blackboard PACE shell, once they self-enroll.
-Students may register for the PACE as close as 24 hours in advance of any given exam date.
+There is no registration for prep-sessions or exam administrations.
+Students are asked to show up to any administration with correct payment.